abidraza451/Zaika-Baker-s-E-Shop-/README.md

 5. Run the development server:<br>
     python manage.py runserver
+6. Paste your Razorpay key and Secret key in setting.py file

-6. Open your web browser and visit:<br>
+7. Open your web browser and visit:<br>
    http://127.0.0.1:8000/ to access the application.